lcilliers/hobbies-modelling4comfort/log-cabin-SOURCE-NARRATIVE-ORGANIZED.md

 ### Challenges Encountered

 - Paste mixture cracking (solved with multiple fill applications)
-- Maintaining consistent log dimensions [AI-CHECK: Was this actually a challenge if you didn't texture them?]
+- Preparing all the wood work from scratch in terms of thickness, sizes and texture
-- Finding scale-appropriate branches required extensive searching
+- Finding scale-appropriate branches and other materials required extensive searching
-- Some materials too fragile after drying
+- Some materials too fragile after drying, had to be preserved
 - Color changes during drying unpredictable
 - Knowing when to stop adding details
 - Balancing weathering - not too clean, not too dirty

 ### Skills Developed

-- Fine detail work at small scale [AI-CHECK: "Fine detail carving for bark texture" was in original but you didn't carve bark - verify what skills you actually developed]
+- Fine detail work at small scale - lots of would carving and shaping
 - Scale woodworking techniques
 - Building structural elements from scratch
 - Weathering and aging wood surfaces
 - Plant material selection and evaluation
+- Miniature flower making with different materials
 - Preservation and sealing techniques
 - Tree armature construction
 - Natural material organization and workflow